Visiting the buried city of Akrotiri Santorini: Greece’s Pompeii

 Or at least that’s what it’s known as now.
 It was christened Akrotiri after the nearby modern town of the same name, but its original name is just one of its mysteries.
 Nicknamed Santorini’s Pompeii, it’s similar in that both cities are important archaeological sites buried by a volcanic eruption, but there are a few big differences between them.

-The history of Akrotiri, Santorini
+The history of Akrotiri Santorini

 The first difference between Pompeii and Akrotiri archaeological site is their age.
 Pompeii was founded in 600 BC and destroyed when Mount Vesuvius erupted in 79 AD, but Akrotiri makes it look young.
-It was home to the ancient Minoans over 4000 years before Pompeii was founded, and has been preserved just as it would have been in 1500 BC.
+It was home to the ancient Minoans over 4000 years before Pompeii was founded, and has been preserved just as it would have been in 1500 BCE.

 Visiting Akrotiri is a window into the life of a distant people – and a different side of Santorini.
 Akrotiri started life as a simple fishing and farming village, growing olives and grains.
 But because it was positioned on the trade route between Europe and the Middle East, the money flowed in and it grew up into a big, prosperous port city.